whobbes/blog/README.md

 8. Put draft to `false` and generate `hugo`

-9. replace http to https in blog/index.html
+9. Replace http to https everywhere!

 10. Push to blog and newly created static content to whobbes.github.io